zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/shipments/introduction-to-shipments.md

 ## Completed

-When delivery has been confirmed, the shipment process is marked delivered and the order is marked completed.
+When delivery has been confirmed, the shipment process is marked delivered and the order is marked completed on the Orders menu.

 ![Shipments Menu - Ready to Ship](./introduction-to-shipments/images/07.png)